Tina-Gh/Image-Processing/image processing in matlab/Assignment 2/Readme.md

 ## Assignment 2

+<strong>Intermeans Algorithm:</strong>

-Intermeans Algorithm: The intermeans algorithm is used to automatically find a threshold to binarize an image.
+The intermeans algorithm is used to automatically find a threshold to binarize an image.